Cartoon-KAPOW!

 Anchor links

-An anchor link takes you to a relevant point on a web page rather than just loading the page at the top.
+An anchor link is an internal website link that takes you to a straight to specific point on a web page.

 For example, if you were reading one of my other articles and there was an anchor link to an explanation of anchor links, it would bring you straight to this point on this page.
 Clever, huh?